Elon Musk's SpaceX to name first passenger for moon voyage

 It was unclear whether SpaceX plans a lunar orbit mission or a loop around the moon.
 Also unknown is how much the amateur astronaut will pay for the trip.

-With SpaceX, Amazon.com (AMZN.O) founder Jeff Bezos’ Blue Origin and entrepreneur Richard Branson’s Virgin Galactic battling it out to launch private-sector spacecraft, the SpaceX passenger will join a growing list of celebrities and the ultra-rich who have secured seats on flights offered on the under-development vessels.
+With SpaceX, Amazon.com founder Jeff Bezos’ Blue Origin and entrepreneur Richard Branson’s Virgin Galactic battling it out to launch private-sector spacecraft, the SpaceX passenger will join a growing list of celebrities and the ultra-rich who have secured seats on flights offered on the under-development vessels.

 Those who have signed up to fly on Virgin Galactic sub-orbital missions include actor Leonardo DiCaprio and pop star Justin Bieber.
 A 90-minute flight costs $250,000.